tarasowski/backend/dynamodb/000_database_introduction.md

 ![Normalization](./images/normalization-case-study.png)

 ### Denormalizaiton
-* Normalizing relations (or breaking them apart into many component relations) may significantly increase compalxity of the data structure
+* Normalizing relations (or breaking them apart into many component relations) may significantly increase complexity of the data structure
 * The question is one of balance:
     + Trading complexity for modification problems and speed
-        + Joining many tables together takes time, and therefore slows the query process (join operaton takes computational cycles and time to join the tables together and that extra efffort slows down the query performance)
+        + Joining many tables together takes time, and therefore slows the query process (join operaton takes computational cycles and time to join the tables together and that extra effort slows down the query performance)
 * There are many situations in which denormalized relations are preferrred
 * The reasons for denormalization:
     + Simplicity of design